OpenResearchInstitute/interlocutor/opulent_voice_protocol.md

 ```

 **Protocol Responsibilities:**
-- **COBS Framing**: Consistent Overhead Byte Stuffing for boundary detection of the data types sent.
+- **COBS Framing**: Consistent Overhead Byte Stuffing (COBS) is used for data boundary detection.
 Opus voice packets are consistent in size and occupy exactly one OPV frame.
 However, text, control, and data payloads are variable length.
 Some can be quite long.
 COBS framing keeps track of the boundaries of all data types.
-It does not matter whether the data takes less than an OPV frame, or multiple OPV frames.
-COBS keeps track of this so that no other networking or radio transmission will lose the edges of the data being transmitted.
+It does not matter whether the data takes less than an OPV frame, exactly one OPV frame, or multiple OPV frames.
+COBS keeps track of boundaries so that the edges of our sent data are not lost during networking or transmission functions.
 - **Priority Management**: Voice-first queuing and transmission ensures that the operator hears voice without delay.
 - **Encapsulation**: Integration with standard Internet protocols provides immense opportunity and flexibility for integration into existing radio and networking products and services.
 - **Authentication**: Station identification and access control comply with regulatory and policy situations ranging from uncontrolled access to highly restricted access.
 Authentication can be done on a per-frame basis, when triggered or requested, or not at all.